SinghShubham8800/PostgreSQL_Database_Systems_and_QueryEngineering/README.md

-# PostgreSQL Database Design & SQL Query Optimization
+# Relational Database Design Using PostgreSQL
 A specialized repository focusing on advanced SQL design, database normalization, and high-performance query engineering.

 🚀 Overview